How Much Screen Time Is Too Much?

 To avoid the “tired but wired” effect, turn off all devices at least 30 minutes before bedtime.
 Instead, choose calming activities such as reading.
-Tip: With Ohana, you can lock your child’s phone so they are not tempted to look at it.
+Tip: With Ohana, you can lock your kid’s phone so they are not tempted to look at it.

 4. Lead by example

 How much time do you spend in front of screens?
-Think about it: If you are constantly on your phone, your child will want to do the same.
+Think about it: If you are constantly on your phone, your kid will want to do the same.
 Look at your own screen time behavior and consider making changes.

 5. Have meals without screens